-Anne had a sister who also married a mariner; Captain Griffiths.
+Anne, wife of Captain William Richards, had a sister who also married a mariner; Captain Griffiths.
 He had been born in Dolau of farming stock.
 He left home at the age of fourteen to work with the vicar of Pennal.
-The young man’s intelligence aligned with a keen interest in seafaring so impressed his employer that he sent him to study navigation with Cranogwen.
-This talented lady lived at Llangranog, and one of her many achievements was gaining her master mariners certificate.
+The young man’s intelligence aligned with a keen interest in seafaring so impressed his employer that he sent him to study navigation with the polymath Cranogwen, which was the Bardic name of Sarah Jane Rees 1839-1916 who lived at Llangrannog.
+Sarah was a precocious child and at a young age persuaded her captain father to take her on his voyages as opposed to home duties and sewing.
+She became a competant mariner and skilled navigator under her father's tutelage, supplemented later by attending navigation school in London.
+This was only one facet of her prodigious talent.
 Young Griffiths gained his master mariner certificate in Dublin and went on to command the Mexican and the Roebuck of Wisbech.
 On one of his voyages, after a two year absence, it was presumed that the ship and the crew were lost.
 No sooner had the insurance been paid out, and other matters concluded, than the long overdue ship returned causing great consternation.
 Not least of all to his wife, and apparently after this event she persuaded Captain Griffiths to give up seafaring and to concentrate on agricultural matters at Dolclettwr Farm Treddol.